 Above all, Amazon’s arrival will drive competition.
 You may have been the only online retailer in your product category to date, but that will soon no longer be the case.
 In fact, even international merchants looking to sell their goods in Australia will soon have an easy opportunity to do so.

 Competition, of course, can be dangerous.
 Amazon’s distribution capabilities far outrank those of small online companies.
-As a result, it becomes crucial to find alternative methods of reaching out to and engaging with your customers in ways that Amazon cannot.
+As a result, finding alternative methods of reaching out to and engaging with your customers in ways that Amazon cannot become crucial.

 The Importance of Personalisation

 As beneficial as Amazon can be, small online companies will never lose their one core advantage to the service: personalisation.
 As the Sydney Morning Herald points out,

 It’s our belief that as the need for personalisation grows, a consumer hunger will develop for niche marketplaces, micro-brands and tailored experiences; a trend that will allow smaller retailers to flourish as they set themselves apart by offering one-of-a-kind services and experiences.